System environment (Hostname, DNS etc)

 alias_database = hash:/etc/aliases

-In the above configuration, you should replace all myvps.com to your own domain name.
+In the above configuration, you should replace myvps.com to your own domain.

 Create this file for virtual domains: